 - Familial Status (Having or not having children)

 - Disability (Physical or Mental)

-In Arkansas, the following exemptions to Federal Fair Housing Act laws are allowed:
+Arkansas does not have specific state protections against discrimination.
+However, there are certain exemptions to the Federal Fair Housing Act laws are allowed:

 - Familial Status – it is acceptable to ask about and base an application decision on if children will occupy the rented premises in any of the below cases: